antonfirsov/docs/2020/08-Aug/fsharp5/fsharp-5-august-update.md

 You can use F# 5 preview via the [.NET 5 preview SDK](https://dotnet.microsoft.com/download/dotnet-core/5.0), or through the [.NET and Jupyter Notebooks support](https://devblogs.microsoft.com/dotnet/net-interactive-is-here-net-notebooks-preview-2/).

-If you’re using the .NET 5 preview SDK, check out a [sample repository](https://github.com/cartermp/fs5preview) showing off some of what you can do with F# 5.
+If you’re using the .NET 5 preview SDK, check out the [sample repository](https://github.com/cartermp/fs5preview) which shows off some of what you can do with F# 5.
 You can play with each of the features there instead of starting from scratch.

 If you’d rather use F# 5 in your own project, you’ll need to add a `LangVersion` property with `preview` as the value.
 It should look something like this: